mazekk/wot-gui-assets/README.md

 # WoT GUI Assets

+# PROJECT TEMOPARILY ON PAUSE, EXPECT NO VERSIONS TO BE ADDED SOON

 A repository of **World of Tanks GUI assets**, organized by game version These files are extracted from the game's `.pkg` archives and can be used for anything you'd like, i really dont care.
 No credit required — all assets are already accessible in the game
 New versions will be added over time